misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_user_uri_id> --webhook-song-changes
 ```

 Use `--webhook` or `--no-webhook` to turn all configured webhook alerts on or off for one run.
-Use `--webhook-provider {discord,ntfy}` to override the configured request format.
+Standard Discord and public `ntfy.sh` URLs automatically correct a stale configured provider.
+Use `--webhook-provider {discord,ntfy}` as an explicit override for self-hosted ntfy or compatible endpoints.
 A tracked-song webhook alert uses the same song list as a tracked-song email alert.

 The recommended way to save a private destination is still the hidden `--set-webhook-url` command.
 For automation or one-time testing, `--webhook-url URL` overrides the destination without changing `.env`: